northeastern-rc/rc-public-documentation/docs/source/using-ood/introduction.md

 (using-ood)=

-# Introduction to Open OnDemand
+# Introduction to OOD

 Open OnDemand (OOD) is a web portal to the Discovery cluster.
 A Discovery account is necessary for you to access OOD.
 If you need an account, see [Request an account](../first_steps/get_access).
 If you already have an account, in a web browser, go to <http://ood.discovery.neu.edu> and sign in with your Northeastern username and password.

 OOD provides you with a number of resources for interacting with the Discovery cluster:

 - Launch a terminal that runs within your web browser without needing a separate terminal program.
 This is an advantage if you use Windows, as otherwise you need to download and use a separately installed program, such as MobaXterm.
 - Use software applications, such as SAS Studio, that run in your browser without needing any further configuration.
 See [Using OOD’s Interactive Apps](./interactiveapps.md) for more information.
 - View, download, copy, and delete files using the File Explorer feature.
 See [Using OOD's FIle Explorer](./fileexplore.md) for more information.

 % Watch this video for an overview of OOD.
-If you do not see any controls on the video, right click on the video to see viewing options.
+If you do not see any controls on the video, right-click on the video to see viewing options.

 % .. raw:: html